deeperdolphin/papers/spectrum.md

 We provide an in-depth analysis of why Spectrum is so effective, showing that focusing on high-SNR layers allows more efficient use of training compute.
 Spectrum trained models also exhibit improved generalization.
 We release our code and models publicly to facilitate future research on efficient LLM training techniques.

 Spectrum opens up exciting opportunities to train large language models more quickly and cheaply without sacrificing quality.
 This has significant implications for democratizing LLM research and enabling new applications.
-In the remainder of this paper, we provide a comprehensive description and evaluation of the Spectrum methodology.
-Section 2 discusses relevant related work, followed by a detailed explanation of Spectrum in Section 3.
-We then present experimental results in Section 4 and concluding remarks in Section 5.
 [1] Dettmers, Tim, et al. "QLORA: Efficient Finetuning of Quantized LLMs." arXiv preprint arXiv:2305.14314 (2023).

 # 2. Related Work